Frequently asked questions

 The award letter should include the name of the applicant and the name, start date and duration of the fellowship.
 Please check that your fellowship is on the list of eligible awards before applying.
 If your award letter does not contain all the necessary information, you should provide supporting information from the funder or your host institution.
 If there is no award letter, the endorsing bodies will accept alternative documentation from the funder as evidence that the fellowship has been awarded.

-If you have received a MSCA Postdoctoral Fellowship or ERC Grant in the 2021 or 2022 calls hosted in the UK but don’t have a Grant Agreement because you are submitting your grant details to UKRI in order to receive funding through the Horizon Europe Guarantee, you can submit the following documents with your Global Talent visa endorsement application: 1. for a MSCA Fellowship submit a copy of the European Research Executive Agency GAP invitation letter and a copy of the grant proposal (which contains your name); 2. for an ERC Grant submit a copy of the European Research Council Executive Agency GAP invitation letter and a copy of the grant proposal (which contains your name); 3. if you already have confirmed funding from the UKRI Horizon Europe Guarantee, you must submit a copy of your UKRI Guarantee Offer Letter with your application.
+If you have received a MSCA Postdoctoral Fellowship or ERC Grant in the 2021, 2022 or 2023 calls hosted in the UK but don’t yet have a Grant Agreement because you are submitting your grant details to UKRI in order to receive funding through the Horizon Europe Guarantee, you can submit the following documents with your Global Talent visa endorsement application: 1. for a MSCA Postdoctoral Fellowship submit a copy of the European Research Executive Agency GAP invitation letter and a copy of the grant proposal (which contains your name); 2. for an ERC Grant submit a copy of the European Research Council Executive Agency GAP invitation letter and a copy of the grant proposal (which contains your name); 3. if you already have confirmed funding from the UKRI Horizon Europe Guarantee, you must submit a copy of your UKRI Guarantee Offer Letter with your application.

-If you have received a MSCA Postdoctoral Fellowship or ERC Grant results in the 2021 or 2022 calls with a host organisation based outside of the UK, you must submit a signed copy of your Grant Agreement, which should include a Data Sheet with your grant data and a copy of your CV submitted as part of your original Fellowship or Grant application.
+If you have received a MSCA Postdoctoral Fellowship or ERC Grant results in the 2021, 2022 or 2023 calls with a host organisation based outside of the UK, you must submit a signed copy of your Grant Agreement, which should include a Data Sheet with your grant data and a copy of your CV submitted as part of your original Fellowship or Grant application.
 You will need to wait until the Grant Agreement has been completed and signed before applying for Global Talent visa endorsement.

 The exceptional promise category is for applicants who demonstrate potential to contribute significantly as a future leader in their field of research or innovation in an academic or industry setting.
 Applicants who choose to apply under this category will typically be towards the start of their career and on a steep career trajectory.
 As future leaders they will be outstanding researchers or innovators on a clear path to independence or leadership, having already demonstrated the ability to innovate, and drive advances (and/or translation) in their field of research or innovation.
 The exceptional promise category does not specify a minimum number of years of research experience, in recognition of differences in people’s career paths and progression.